Reaching All Students with Universal Design for Learning

 What is Universal Design for Learning (UDL)?

-Other aspects of the UDL guidelines like consider learner interests, sense of self, personal connections, community and collaboration, all of which influence learners’ sense of agency and ownership over their own educational journey.
+Other aspects of the UDL guidelines consider learner interests, sense of self, personal connections, community and collaboration, all of which influence learners’ sense of agency and ownership over their own educational journey.

-How can you apply the UDL guidelines to help your learners succeed?
+How can you apply the UDL guidelines?

-One of the premiere proponents of Universal Design for Learning is CAST.org.
-CAST has developed Universal Design for Learning Guidelines which build on principles of Universal Design, particularly the principles of equitable use, flexibility in use, simple and intuitive use, and perceptible information.
-Each guideline targets different networks of learning.
+CAST.org, one of the main proponents of Universal Design for Learning, has developed UDL guidelines which build on principles of equitable, flexible, simple and intuitive use and perceptible information.
+Each guideline targets different aspects of learning.

 Guideline 1: Design for multiple means of engagement

-• Do you help learners see the relevance of this content or task to their lives and goals?
+- Can learners see the relevance of this content or task to their lives and goals?

-• Do you encourage learners to bring their own perspectives, ideas and experiences to the course?
+- Can learners to bring their own perspectives, ideas and experiences to the course?

-• Have you ensured that your content represents a wide range of perspectives on a topic?
+- Does your content represents a wide range of perspectives on a topic?

-• Are you offering learners choice and opportunities for agency?
+- Are you offering learners choice and opportunities for agency?

-• Are you using strategies to encourage collaboration?
+- Are you using strategies to encourage collaboration?

 Visit the Teaching Resources Page on Boosting Motivation with UDL to learn more about providing multiple means of engagement and boosting learner motivation.